tarof429/stuckathome/redhat/README.md

 3. Include the line `local stratum 8`.
 4. Restart chrony: `systemctl restart chronyd`.
 5. Enable ntp as a service in the firewall.

+On the client:

-6. On the client, disable the line in /etc/chrony.conf that says `pool 2.rhel.pool.ntp.org`.
+1. Disable the line in /etc/chrony.conf that says `pool 2.rhel.pool.ntp.org`.
-7. Add the line `server <server.name>`.
+2. Add the line `server <server.name>`.
+This is mentioned in the man page for chrony.conf.
-8. Restart chronyd
+3. Restart chronyd
+4. Wait one minute and run `chronyc sources` and confirm that the Reach column is not 0.
+Otherwise there is a configuration issue.

+To manually sync with an NTP server, stop chronyd and run `chronyd -q 'server <ip> iburst'`.
+This can help troubleshoot chrony configuration issues.

 ## Networking